 Other ways to clear your baby’s blocked nose

-If your baby has a blocked nose, skip the syringe and consider the following options:
+If your baby has a blocked nose, leave the syringe and consider the following options:

-- Rubber suction bulbs: Carefully squeeze 1 – 2 drops of saline solution into your baby’s nostril.
-Then, squeeze the rubber suction bulb and gently insert the tip inside the baby’s nose, and slowly release it.
-The bulb will slowly pull out any clogged-up mucus.
+- Rubber suction bulbs: Carefully squeeze 1-2 drops of saline solution into your baby’s nostril.
+Then, squeeze the rubber suction bulb and gently insert the tip inside the baby’s nose, and slowly release the bulb so that it slowly pulls out any clogged-up mucus.

-- Nasal aspirators: Put the mouthpiece in your mouth and place the tube gently on the baby’s nostril and suck in air through the tube to remove mucus via suction.
+- Nasal aspirators: Put the mouthpiece in your mouth and place the tube gently in the baby’s nostril and suck in air through the tube to remove mucus via suction.

-If you are not sure about how to clean your child’s nose, always speak to a pediatric doctor or certified nurse before making any attempt — especially when the child is 6 months or younger.
+If you are not sure of how to clean your child’s nose, always speak to a pediatric doctor or certified nurse before attempting anything — especially if the child is 6 months old or younger.